victoriaascani/8-bit/README.md

 The NES could only store 8 palettes at a time:
 - 4 for the background
 - 4 for the foreground
 and each palette could only contain 4 colours - one of which was compulsory ('transparency')

+The background is made up of a single colour and still images.
+The foreground is where the moving image happens - each moving image is called a '***sprite***'.

+### NES SCREEN LIMITATIONS
+- The NES screen was a 32 by 30 grid of '***tiles***'
+- each tile is 8px by 8px
+- meaning the screen was a 256 by 240 pixel image.

+as the processor was only 8-bit, it was only possible to store 256 'tile' designs.